Gigil: 2025

+2026

+Gigil won a Silver in the ADFEST for GrabMart Chicky in the Digital & Social category, Social Film Series.
+It also won a Bronze in the Film category, Web Series.
+Gigil also won two Bronzes for the Canva Pro Kween Yasmin campaign, both in the Digital & Social category (Organic Reach & Influence and Use of Influencer).

+Spikes Asia awarded a Silver to Gigil for its Canva Pro work featuring Kween Yasmin in the Social & Creator category.

+At the New York Festivals Advertising Awards, Gigil's Canva Pro work featuring Kween Yasmin won Silver in the Best Use of Social Media Influencer category and Bronze in the User-Generated Content subcategory.
+Gigil's GrabMart Chicky campaign, in addition, received a Bronze in the Made for Social Media, NYF'in Funny category.

+At the WINA Festival, GIGL was awarded two Bronzes--one for Canva Pro Kween Yasmin in the Interactive category, and the other for Netflix Wednesday's Canal of Tears in the Outdoor category.

 Controversies

 In 2021, Gigil released the Pandemic Effect campaign for the Belo Medical Group.
 The ad featured a woman gaining weight, growing body hair, and getting acne while watching a stream of bad news amid the COVID-19 pandemic.
 The ad received negative reception, which led to the pull-out of the ad and a one-year suspension of Gigil's membership from The Association of Accredited Advertising Agencies of the Philippines.
 Gigil and the Belo Medical Group promptly issued an apology and vowed to be more sensitive and inclusive in their advertising practices moving forward.

 In July 2024, the descendants of Gil Puyat filed a complaint against Gigil for their guerilla marketing stunt where they replaced the signage of Gil Puyat Avenue to Gil Tulog, a wordplay on puyat which also means sleepless in Tagalog, and tulog meaning sleep.
 The marketing tactic was for Wellspring's sleep supplements.